The Hidden Knowledge Crisis

 - A foundation for agentic work where AI doesn’t just help, it acts

-Customers with Slack AI licences on the Enterprise Grid subscription can request to try Enterprise Search ahead of its formal rollout.
-Try it today and see how it transforms your team's productivity.
+Customers with Slack AI licenses on the Enterprise Grid plan can request to try enterprise search ahead of its formal rollout.
+Try it today and see how it transforms your team’s productivity.